Canvas: Request a Course Site

 Course Site Types

 - Academic sites are automatically generated prior to the start of each term and will appear on your Canvas Dashboard (https://canvas.umn.edu).
 Beginning of auto-enrollment for Fall and Spring semesters is later than the auto-creation dates.
-For more information, see Auto-generated Course Sites.
+For more information, see Understand When Academic Course Sites are Available for the Upcoming Semester.

 - If you are an instructor and you don't see an academic site on your Canvas Dashboard, reach out to your local Department/PeopleSoft scheduler to ensure that your role and course association are accurate in PeopleSoft.